rtr-nettest/open-rmbt-server-ng/RMBT_Protocol_Extensions.md

 **Timing Measurements:**
 The server measures and reports:
 - \<t>: the number of nanoseconds passed since receiving the PUTTIMERESULT command
-- \<b>: the cumulative number of bytes received at each measurement point
+- \<b>: the cumulative number of bytes received at each measurement point (after each chunk)
 - \<INTERVAL\>: (optional) minimum time interval in milliseconds between timing reports to reduce channel congestion

 **Format:**